Carex trisperma

 Carex trisperma, the three-seeded sedge, is a species of flowering plant in the genus Carex, native to Canada, Greenland, and the northeastern United States.
 It is typically found in acidic bogs within forests.

+Description

+Carex trisperma is a clump-forming, perennial plant, which grows from a rhizome.
+Leaves are basal and alternate, flat, with whitish leaf sheaths.
+Stems are slender, measuring up to 2 feet in length.
+There are generally up the 3 stalkless spikes, with staminate flowers at the base and pistillate flowers at the tip.
+Basal sheaths are brownish in colour.
+The fruit is an achene, developing in late spring through to summer.

+Distribution and habitat

+Carex trisperma has a circumpolar distribution, favouring wetland conditions, swampland, bogs within coniferous forests.

 Subtaxa

 The following subspecies are currently accepted: